What are the 9 Biggest Web Development Challenges and Solutions to Tackle Them?

 During this process, different dependencies among functions can lead to downtime.
 This is especially prevalent in websites with monolithic architecture where services and functions are tightly coupled.

-When it comes to maintenance challenges, monitoring becomes essential.
+When it comes to common challenges related to maintenance, monitoring becomes essential.
 You need to monitor the vitals of your website constantly to ensure immediate fix of any issue that arise.
 Furthermore, you need to have a web architecture with minimal dependencies for higher uptime during the upgrade process.

 One way to minimize the dependency of functions on your website is to use the microservices architecture.
 It is a suite of independent services that can be upgraded individually without disturbing the existing system.
 So, there is no disruption in website functionality during the evolution process.